Minuscule 4

-Minuscule 4 (in the Gregory-Aland numbering of New Testament manuscripts), ε 371 (in von Soden's numbering of New Testament manuscripts), is a Greek minuscule manuscript of the New Testament, written on vellum.
+Minuscule 4 is a Greek minuscule manuscript of the New Testament, written on vellum.
+It is designated by the siglum 4 in the Gregory-Aland numbering of New Testament manuscripts, and ε 371 in the von Soden numbering of New Testament manuscripts.
 Using the study of comparative writing styles (palaeography), it has been dated to the 13th century.
 It was formerly named Codex Regius 84.

 It has a full collection of marginal marks (known as marginalia).
 It was adapted for liturgical use.